bikepacking Sri Lanka

 Thalpe Beach – Sri Lanka

 The South Coast after Galle is full of tourist complexes and hotels that basically privatized the beaches.
 Sometimes you’ll see some small footpath that leads to the beach.
-Nice stops are Thalpe Beach, we have seen a few sea turtles swimming there, and Unawatuna, where we had the best coconut of our trip.
+Nice stops are Thalpe Beach, where we have seen a few sea turtles swimming there, and Unawatuna, where we had the best coconut of our trip.

 Proceeding on the coastal road, you’ll reach Koggala, famous for the stilt fisherman, a traditional style of fishing.
 Not sure how real they are nowadays.